Associate Investigator (P-2)

 Essential qualifications

-• Relevant university degree, preferably in Law, Criminology or other related fields, for example in Human Rights, Psychology, or Journalism;
+• Relevant university degree, preferably in Law, Criminology or other related fields, for example in Human Rights, Psychology, or Journalism;or

 • A degree in criminal investigation from a law enforcement academy.
 A combination of relevant training in crime investigation techniques and extensive investigative experience may be acceptable in lieu of the academic requirements.